pl3onasm/AADS/algorithms/string-matching/rabin-karp/README.md

 $$h(s) = (((s[0] \cdot d + s[1]) \cdot d + s[2]) \cdot d + \dots + s[m-1]) \mod p$$

-After that, the hash value at each new shift $s+1$ can be recomputed in constant time using the following formula:
+After that, the hash value at each new shift $s+1$ can be recomputed in constant time as follows:

 $$h(T[s+1..s + m]) = (d \cdot (h(T[s..s + m -1]) - T[s] \cdot q) + T[s + m]) \mod p$$

 where $q$ is precomputed as $q = d^{m-1} \mod p$.
 The subtraction of $T[s] \cdot q$ is necessary to remove the contribution of the character that just left the window, and the addition of $T[s + m]$ is necessary to add the contribution of the new character in the window.
-The hash values are computed modulo $p$ at each step to avoid overflow.
-The probability of a hash collision is then reduced to $1/p$.
+Note that the hash values are computed modulo $p$ at each step to avoid overflow.
+The probability of a hash collision is thus reduced to $1/p$.

 Implementation: [Rabin-Karp](https://github.com/pl3onasm/AADS/blob/main/algorithms/string-matching/rabin-karp/rba.c)

-[^1]: A hash function $h$ maps a string $s$ to an integer $h(s)$.
-A rolling hash function is one which can be recomputed in constant time as the string is being read and we slide the window over it.
+[^1]: A hash function h maps a string s to an integer h(s).
+A rolling hash function is one whose value can be recomputed in constant time as the string is shifted by one position.